Hotels in Sioux City, Iowa

 Which hotels in Sioux City, Iowa offer free parking?

-Which hotels in Sioux City, Iowa have a pool?
+Which hotels in Sioux City, Iowa have an outdoor pool?

 Which hotels in Sioux City, Iowa have suites or extra space?

-Which hotels in Sioux City, Iowa have an in-room kitchen or kitchenette?
+Which hotels in Sioux City, Iowa have a full in-room kitchen?

 Ready to book in Sioux City?